d-ries/linux-essentials/06_software/02_lab.md

 ```

 ### Download the client
-Next up we need to load up the client on Windows laptop.
+Next up we need to download the client on our Windows laptop.
 You can download the client on https://www.minetest.net/downloads/.
-Download and extract the `Minetest 5.6.0 - portable, 64-bit (recommended)`.
-After extracting the folder, you will find a file named `minetest.txt` in the subfolder `bin`:
+Download and extract the `Minetest x.x.x - portable, 64-bit (recommended)`.
+After extracting the folder, you will find a file named `minetest.exe` in the subfolder `bin` which you can doubleclick:

 ![minetest-client](../images/06/minetest-client-folder.PNG)